Ncloud CLI

 Connect existing JRE or JDK

 If you're using existing JRE or JDK installed locally, instead of the included JRE file, then change ./jre8/bin/java to java from the ncloud script file.
-This only applies when trying to use the JRE or JDK already installed in the local environment.
+This only applies when trying to use the JRE, JDK already installed the local environment.

 #!/bin/bash